Tricor Group & FutureCFO Co-release 2021 CFO Global Insights Survey Revealing Top Priorities for Finance & Accounting Leaders in the Post-COVID Era

 Drawing from secondary research data and expertise from Tricor experts, the report also suggests that CFOs must leverage specialized expertise across key areas, including business continuity planning (BCP), governance, risk management and compliance (GRC), environmental, social and governance (ESG) and digital transformation.

-The study also highlights unique takeaways in the markets of Hong Kong, mainland China, Malaysia and Singapore.
+The study also highlights unique takeaways in the markets of Hong Kong SAR, mainland China, Malaysia and Singapore.
 Here is a sample of those findings:

 Mainland China's V-shaped recovery is fueling optimism: With COVID-19 mostly under control in the country, a 69% majority of the ~100 firms in mainland China surveyed now expect their businesses to perform better or significantly better in 2021 compared to 2020.